 ACCESSIBLE.
 (As applied to wiring methods.)
 Capable of being removed or exposed without damaging the building structure or finish, or not permanently closed in by the structure or finish of the building.

 ACCESSIBLE, READILY.
-Capable of being reached quickly for operation, renewal or inspections, without requiring those to whom ready access is requisite to climb over or remove obstacles or to resort to portable ladders, etc.
+Capable of being reached quickly for operation, renewal or inspections, without requiring those to whom ready access is requisite to take actions such as to use tools, to climb over or remove obstacles or to resort to portable ladders, etc.

 AMPACITY.
 The maximum current in amperes that a conductor can carry continuously under the conditions of use without exceeding its temperature rating.